What is a PS Mentor?

 - Explore new ideas and areas of interest

 - Enhance your professional and communication skills, and learn business conduct

-- Complete an online student profile during the registration period and list your top preferred mentors.
+- Apply online during the window when applications are being accepted and list your top preferred mentors.

 - Attend a mandatory orientation.

 - The program coordinator will match you with one of your mentor selections, and email you his/her contact info.

 - Send an introductory email to your mentor.

 - Attend PS Mentor Program Events and stay in touch with your mentor on a regular basis.